Canon 1D vs Panasonic GX7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the GX7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the GX7 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the GX7 was followed by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1D and GX7 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Panasonic GX7 Manual.

 So how do things add up?
 Is the Canon 1D better than the Panasonic GX7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.